Section 15 – Appeals of the Student Judicial Affairs and Community Standards process

-After receiving all appellate documents, the appropriate appeals panel will convene and review the submitted appellate documents, the written decision from the initial review and supporting documents relevant to the initial review decision.
-In addition, the appeals panel may request additional statements from the review officer of an administrative review.
-The appeals panel will issue a written decision through the Office of Student Judicial Affairs and Community Standards to all principal parties to the initial review.
+After receiving all appellate documents, the appropriate appeal panel will convene and review the submitted appellate documents, the written decision from the initial review and supporting documents relevant to the initial review decision.
+In addition, the appeal panel may request additional statements from the review officer of an administrative review.

-Upon review of the appellate documents, the appeals panel may uphold the initial decision in its entirety, increase sanctions of the initial decision, decrease sanctions of the initial decision, remand the case back to the Office of Student Judicial Affairs and Community Standards for further review or dismiss the case.
-The appellate panel applies a preponderance of the evidence standard.
+The appeal panel may uphold the initial decision in its entirety, increase sanctions of the initial decision, decrease sanctions of the initial decision, remand the case back to the Office of Student Judicial Affairs and Community Standards for further review, or dismiss the case.
+The appeal panel applies a preponderance of the evidence standard.

-All decisions of appellate bodies, as left in effect or modified by the Vice President for Student Affairs, are final and binding upon all parties.
+All decisions of the appeal panel, as left in effect or modified by the Vice President for Student Affairs, are final and binding upon all parties.
 There is no further appeal in any of these cases.

-Upon written request to the Office of Student Judicial Affairs, the university will provide an alleged victim of a crime of violence the final results of the disciplinary proceeding.
+Upon written request to the Office of Student Judicial Affairs and Community Standards, the university will provide an alleged victim of a crime of violence the final results of the disciplinary proceeding.
 Final results are available only after the appeal process has been exhausted and the university has made a final determination in the matter.
 Final results are limited to information related to the sanctions imposed by the university that affect the victim.

 15.10 Appropriate Appeals Panel

-The Peer Review Appeals Panel reviews all nonacademic appeals except those resulting in sanctions of expulsion, suspension, revocation of degree or revocation of admission, and except for matters of sexual, interpersonal, or protected class misconduct.
+The Peer Review Appeal Panel reviews all non-academic appeals except those resulting in sanctions of expulsion, suspension, revocation of degree or revocation of admission, and except for matters of sexual, interpersonal, or protected class misconduct.

-The Student Behavior Appeals Panel reviews all appeals where academic sanctions and/or sanctions of expulsion, suspension, revocation of degree and revocation of admission are imposed.
+The Student Behavior Appeal Panel reviews all appeals where academic sanctions and/or sanctions of expulsion, suspension, revocation of degree and revocation of admission are imposed.